cordpackers/reUpdater/readme.md

 ## Status

 Currently it's hard to estimate.
-And as it's in alpha it's not 100% usable yet.
+It can be used now but it's still have bugs.
 Please use it with caution.

 Can now work on a new install!